deepakm925/Microsoft-Power-BI/When-Python-meets-Power-BI/Creating-and-Modifying-a-Power-BI-report-within-Jupyter-Notebook/README.md

 For this Project, a famous and well-known dataset will be used called the **IMDB-Movies-Dataset**.
 This dataset can be found on a popular website for data science datasets called Kaggle

 ## WHAT TO EXPECT...
 To get as much detail in as possible without over-cramming all the content on one page, it was decided to split this project into FOUR(4) PARTS.
 This will allow readers to experience each step in an organized manner.
+Each *PART* will contain a breakdown of the methods used, code snippets and a GIF showing the visual implementation of the steps.
 The parts will be as follows:

 ### <ins> PART 1 : IMPORTING AND WRANGLING DATA WITH PYTHON </ins>
 (**[CLICK HERE-TO-GO TO PART-1](https://github.com/deepakm925/Power-BI/tree/main/When-Python-meets-Power-BI/Creating-and-Modifying-a-Power-BI-report-within-Jupyter-Notebook/PART-1-Importing-and-Wrangling-data-with-Python)**)